Broadband Equity, Access, and Deployment (BEAD) Program

 State Challenge Process

-Delaware will be accepting challenges from January 17 to February 16, 2024.
+Delaware accepted challenges from January 17, 2024 to February 16, 2024.

 NTIA requires that all states receiving BEAD funding run a "State Challenge Process."
-This is an occasion for certain organizations to "challenge" Delaware's list of homes and businesses that do not have access to high-speed internet.
-ISPs, non-profit organizations, and local governments can submit challenges in the Delaware Challenge Portal.
+Delaware ran this process from January 17 to February 16, 2024.
+This was an occasion for certain organizations to "challenge" Delaware's list of homes and businesses that do not have access to high-speed internet.
+Per federal rules, only ISPs, non-profit organizations, and local governments were allowed to submit challenges.